 IAN BLACK in

 James is a leading historian of the modern Middle East and author of the widely-acclaimed A Line In The Sand and Lords of the Desert.
-He is now working on a history of conflict in the Middle East, The Arena.
+He is now working on a history of conflict in the Middle East, The Arena, for Headline.

 James read modern history at Oxford.
 He has worked in politics, at the Daily Telegraph, in the City, at the British Embassy in Paris, and has run his own research business.
 He is a visiting fellow at King's College London.
 He lives in south London with his wife and their two children.